Applications, Interviews and Offers

 Irish Leaving Certificate

-A grades are required in six subjects including A1 in Mathematics and A2 in Physics at higher level.
+A grades are required in six subjects including A1 in Mathematics and A1 in Physics at higher level and a further 2 subjects with H1 and 2 other subjects with H2.
 A grade B in English Language in the Irish Junior Certificate will satisfy the College English language requirements (see below).

 Additional requirements for MSci Physics with a Year in Europe (F309)